Ramgavar: Ramgavar Heroes and resistance against the Ottoman Empire

-The party was active during and after the Armenian genocide when the Armenians began mobilising politically for rights under the oppressing Ottoman regime.
-A main figure in the Ramgavar party, Diran Pasha, led the resistance within the Ottoman political arena and subsequently picked up arms when the Ottoman government began the systematic annihilation of the Armenian population in Anatolia and Northeastern Turkey (Western Armenia).
+The party was active during and after the Armenian genocide when the Armenians began mobilising politically for rights under the oppressive Ottoman regime.
+A main figure in the Ramgavar party, Diran Pasha, led the resistance within the Ottoman political arena and subsequently took up arms when the Ottoman government began the systematic annihilation of the Armenian population in Anatolia and Northeastern Turkey (Western Armenia).
 With his band of brothers, Zinvadz Lerner, Diran Pasha held out the Ottoman forces from the ancient castle at Haghardzin village.
 The siege concluded with the death of Diran and all his men.

 Diran Pasha's death inspired more people to join the ranks of the Ramgavars.
-Agha Panos planned an attack an on Ottoman military convoy on their way to deport the Armenians of Mooghni.
-Later on, after the unsuccessful attack, Agha Panos, later on, was disillusioned by the Ramgavars failures and joined the ranks of the Hnchankians.
-During that time, the Hnchankians had an active policy against the ranks of the Ramgavars with the aim of recruiting young Ramgavars towards the ranks of the Hnchanks.
+Agha Panos planned an attack on an Ottoman military convoy on their way to deport the Armenians of Mooghni.
+Later on, after the unsuccessful attack, Agha Panos was disillusioned by the Ramgavars' failures and joined the ranks of the Hnchankians.
+During that time, the Hnchankians had an active policy against the ranks of the Ramgavars with the aim of recruiting young Ramgavars towards the ranks of the Hnchankians.

 With the establishment of the First Republic of Armenia in 1918, the Ramgavar battalions disbanded over their disagreements with the Ramgavar political committees who wanted to have a more confrontational manner vis-a-vis the government in Armenia.

 Expansion towards Armenia

-During the Soviet reign 1921–1990 when the Communist Party was the only legal political party allowed in the Armenian Soviet Socialist Republic, all other political parties were banned, including the Armenian Democratic Liberal Party, despite the party's traditional role as, more or less, a supporter of Soviet Armenia achievements in the Armenian diaspora.
+During the Soviet reign, 1921–1990, when the Communist Party was the only legal political party allowed in the Armenian Soviet Socialist Republic, all other political parties were banned, including the Armenian Democratic Liberal Party, despite the party's traditional role as, more or less, a supporter of Soviet Armenian achievements in the Armenian diaspora.

 With the establishment of the independent Armenia in 1990, the Armenian Democratic Liberal Party soon established party affiliates in the new Republic commanding a good number of applicants, adherents and sympathisers.
-The influx of Diasporan Armenians also encouraged the propagation of the party and its right of centre ideology attracted elements in the new republic.
+The influx of Diasporan Armenians also encouraged the propagation of the party, and its right of centre ideology attracted elements in the new republic.
 Of immense importance was also the establishment of the highly respected and popular Azg daily, an official organ of the Armenian Liberal Democrats.
 The party also tried to form alliances with various political parties and movements established in the new republic.